 Even their grand gesture to finally solve the city’s transit woes with their backing and funding of Transit City, quickly became a little less grand.
 When the economy went south with the global financial crisis in 2008, they began to blanche and waffle to the tune of some $4 billion, and a scaled back version established a certain easy come, easy go tone to the government’s attachment to the project.
 A tone the mayor quickly exploited in his bid to kill it last year.

 Unfortunately this m’eh attitude toward public transit shown by Queen’s Park is ingrained.
 Hell, one might even call it endemic.
 Yeah, yeah.
 We know there’s a problem but, hey, we already got a lot of balls in the air.
 When the time’s right, the money’s flowing, when pigs fly, we’ll get right on it.
 Until then, here’s a biscuit.
-Don’t count on getting one regularly but be ready to jump when we say jump.

 There was that favourite line of mine from The Sopranos, back in season one I believe it was.
 They shit on our heads and want us to thank them for the hat?!
 If you’re going to go around acting all mature like you’re the only responsible grown-ups in the room, might I suggest accepting some of the responsibility that goes along with that?
 Including, but not exclusive, to making deals and then backing out of them on a fairly regular basis.